tuhdo/org-recipes/README.md

 This can be done with two methods:

-- [DONE] Each Org file should be able to annotate that it is applicable for a major mode, so `org-recipes` can avoid unncessary parsing.
+- [X] Each Org file should be able to annotate that it is applicable for a major mode, so `org-recipes` can avoid unncessary parsing.
 If an Org file is not assigned to a major mode, then proceed as usual.

-- Only source blocks that are relevant to the current major mode are retrieve.
+- [ ] Only source blocks that are relevant to the current major mode are retrieve.

 ### View aggregated recipe headlines ###